 While this is a statutory requirement, it is also a great opportunity for Council to examine what is working well in the current LEP, and what may need to change in order to realise our collective vision for the Liverpool of the future.

-It also gives Council the opportunity to collaborate with the community and incorporate their ideas, priorities and concerns into the new LEP.
+It has also provided Council the opportunity to collaborate with the community and incorporate ideas, priorities and concerns into the new LEP.